 - Other resources and useful links

 The purpose is limited to providing advance information on the psalm of the day and some of the many musical settings available.
-You may find a little introductory or historical background: no claim whatever is made that these musings can be taken as a theological commentary or academic analysis.
+You may find a little introductory or historical background: no claim whatever is made that these musings can be taken as expert theological commentary or academic analysis.

 This is not an official site of the Uniting Church of Australia or any other organisation and all opinions and material expressed, if not quotes, are those of the author.
 No special expertise is claimed in the intricacies of the scriptures, theology or interpretation.
 Keep in mind this is a public site.
 Anyone can follow.
 Exercise normal internet prudence.
 Comments may be moderated.